Jdkruege/Area-Collect/README.md

-A git repo for making small games and setting them up in a small collection you can play them all in.
+A game where you compete to collect the most objects in a limited time.